taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 #### They Slowmad

 Chances are, you are already aware of the concept of slowmading, where you stay in locations for 2-3 months or longer.
 Most nomads transition to this style of living after the first year or two of going nomadic.

-**The benefits:** Keeping a stable routine will give your brain a sense of stability and normalcy, and could not only help you recover from burnout quicker, but also help prevent travel-caused burnout in the first place.
+Keeping a stable routine will give your brain a sense of stability and normalcy, and could not only help you recover from burnout quicker, but also help prevent travel-caused burnout in the first place.

 #### They Visit Home or they Have a Home Base

 Many nomads visit home or they have a determined home base that they return to year after year.

-**The benefits:** Having a place where everything stays the same to come home to helps travel feel less overwhelming.
+Having a place where everything stays the same to come home to helps travel feel less overwhelming.

 In fact, I’m looking for a homebase myself.
 If you have a suggestion, reach out!